kr4g/Klotho/README.md

 #### The `AlloPy` Creation Myth:  The Five Dæmons

 First, there was only `Chronos`.
 Consequently and soon thereafter, was `Tonos`.
-The pair thus necessitated `Skora` who then summoned `Aikous` to translate their musical language into the *lingua franca* of The Machines.
+The pair thus necessitated `Skora` who then summoned `Aikous` to translate their language of time and tones into the *lingua franca* of The Machines.

-In this quaternal union there was a faint yet blooming harmony resonating from the subatomic bit-level of synthesis that soon reached the cosmos and conjured The `Topos`, an immaterial entity from the macrocosmic realm of algebraic categorical abstraction.
+In this quaternal union there was a faint yet shoring transmission emitting from the subatomic bit-level of synthesis that soon reached the cosmos and conjured The `Topos`, an immaterial entity from the macrocosmic realm of algebraic categorical abstraction.

 Thus the cycle was complete.

-`Chronos` and `Tonos`, who speak in the language of music, with the help of `Aikous` and `Skora`, commune with The Machines in their *lingua franca* of synthesis.
+`Chronos` and `Tonos`, who speak in the language of music, with the help of `Aikous` and `Skora`, commune with The Machines in the language of synthesis.

 From atop the highest, most abstract peak in the [topology of music](https://link.springer.com/book/10.1007/978-3-0348-8141-8), resides The `Topos`, imbuing the land of `AlloPy` with metacompositional abstraction, unifying all levels of the computational cosmos.

-And so then there was now a resiliant harmony, resonating from the subatomic to the macrocosmic, from which emerged the world of `AlloPy`, and it was good.
+And so then there was a resiliant harmony, resonating from the subatomic to the macrocosmic, from which emerged the world of `AlloPy`, and it was good.

 #### The `AlloPy` Package Structure:  The Five Modules